(Page Updated: 6 September 2016)

 Range: All over Thailand and southeast Asia including Indonesia, Philippines, Vietnam – even getting over to Nepal and the other way, Taiwan.

 Habitat: Typically the mock vipers enjoy hilly regions.
 I found one at a local Buddhist temple (the mock viper you see in the images on this page) at the bottom of a limestone mountain, with a skink it had just killed in southern Thailand.
 Mock vipers can also be found under leaves and brush.
+Recently we found two of them in some leaf litter on a mountain.
 Apparently they like a variety of habitat.

 Active Time?
-Nocturnal primarily, but as I mentioned I found mine during the morning about 10:30am.
+Nocturnal primarily, but as I mentioned I found one during the morning about 10:30 am., and I found two more at night around 10 pm.
 These Thailand snakes are terrestrial – preferring the ground to trees.

-Food: Skinks and other lizards, and of course, frogs – like nearly every other snake in Thailand!
+Food: Skinks and other lizards, and of course, frogs – like nearly every other snake in Thailand.
+The adult mock viper I found in the morning was eating a large skink.
 This mock viper also, occasionally eats other small snakes.

 Defensive Behavior: Slow to bite, they coil up as most snakes and strike.
 I handled mine repeatedly and didn’t get struck at but a couple of times.